NaMasondo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-12-directory_permissions, creates a directory with specified permissions 13-change_group, changes group owner for a file 100-change_owner_and_group, changes both file owner and group for all files 101-symbolic_link_permissions, changes symboli link files ownership and group
+12-directory_permissions, creates a directory with specified permissions 13-change_group, changes group owner for a file 100-change_owner_and_group, changes both file owner and group for all files 101-symbolic_link_permissions, changes symboli link files ownership and group 102-if_only, changes file owner only if owned by specific owner